 The Reid family purchased this property in the early 1980s; the site of an old prune orchard.
 For many years Kirk raised llamas including for sale under the name Napa Valley Llamas and made home wine.
 By virtue of living in Napa he knew a number of vineyard owners and winemakers; in other words wine making expertise was not hard to find.
 He has learned wine making “by doing” over the years.
 And today his two sons Kevin and Bae are involved (Kevin helps out with social media and some marketing and Bae helps with the wine making (having worked at another winery in the Napa Valley for prior experience).

 The winery and property is technically in the city limits of the western part of Napa and sits in the low foothills of Mt.
-Veeder and the southern end of the Vaca Mountain Range (forms the Western spine above the Napa Valley floor).
-The encroaching city is nearby – to reach the winery one drives through a number of residential neighborhoods.
+Veeder and the southern end of the Vaca mountain range (forms the Western spine above Napa Valley floor).
+The encroaching city is nearby; to reach the winery one drives through a number of residential neighborhoods.

 The winery cellar itself is one of the best examples of “how to” build a small winery in the Napa Valley.
 It is modeled after a number of traditional French Chateaux’s – even down to how the barrels are stacked, handled and racked.
 Taking full advantage of their “terroir” in the Napa Valley and some of the best insulation money can buy – this above ground winery requires no air conditioning.
 Being located in the Napa City limits – the site is not that far from the cooling influences of the nearby San Pablo Bay.